 (2-33-12-201 Kitazawa, Setagaya-ku, Tokyo 155-0031)

 The Shimokitazawa neighborhood of Tokyo boasts no shortage of record shops, but few stocks as many contemporary Japanese releases as Jet Set Records.
 Open since 2003, the small second-floor shop carries a wide variety of genres and formats, but the focus falls on vinyl.
 Alongside a great selection of current U.S. and U.K. rock and pop offerings, Jet Set offers a good amount of recent domestic releases touching on rock to dance music.
 If you want to get a taste of what’s happening musically in the capital, Jet Set is the spot for you.

 Located alongside the tracks of the Chuo Line, one of the main train lines that go horizontally across Tokyo, Koenji’s Enban is home to obscure and strange releases.
 With a good majority of releases being handmade by the artists themselves, the space also regularly hosts small live events and other artistic activities (one time I walked into a throat singing lecture.)
 An early home to the likes of Afrirampo and Nissennenmondai, the store is a haven for music lovers who are into the very fringes of indie music.

 (〒150-0042 36-2 Udagawa-cho, Shibuya-ku, Noah Shibuya 1F / 2F)

-This store is pretty new, it has been there for only few years.
+This store is pretty new, it has been there for only a few years.
 But rare groove selections are on point for me and not only LPs, I love the 7inch section where there used to be a vault.
-They have lovely selection.
+They have lovely selections.

-It’s a used shop, but have a great selection of music… for example European experimental music, and a lot of soul & funk 7 Inches, with a large variety of music and the shop is also big.
+It’s a used shop (actually sells new vinyl as well), but has a great selection of music… for example, European experimental music, and a lot of soul & funk 7 Inches, with a large variety of music and the shop is also big.